 All concerts took place at: All Saints’ Church, Farley, Salisbury SP5 1AH.

-Please see the details of forthcoming concerts by clicking the links at the top of this page or, if you’d like to join our mailing list, send an email to firstname.lastname@example.org
+Please see the details of forthcoming concerts by clicking the links at the top of this page or, if you’d like to join our mailing list, or become a Patron or Sponsor in 2020 send an email to email@example.com

 The 2019 Farley Music Festival was generously supported by: